gemesa/gemesa.github.io/about.md

 title: About
 ---

-I'm András Gémes, a professional embedded SW engineer and an enthusiast IoT hacker.
+I'm András Gémes, a professional embedded SW engineer and an enthusiastic IoT hacker.

 For more information refer to:
 - [CV]({{site.baseurl}}/assets/gemesa-cv-en.pdf)